adobe/aio-theme/README.md

 ## Releases

-You can check the latest released version of `@adobe/gatsby-theme-aio` at https://github.com/adobe/gatsby-theme-aio/releases.
+You can check the latest released version of the theme at https://github.com/adobe/aio-theme/releases.

 This repository is setup as a monorepo using [lerna](https://github.com/lerna/lerna) for automated publishing to NPM.

-Use `GH_TOKEN=[YOUR_GH_TOKEN] lerna version --create-release github --conventional-commits --no-private -m "chore(release): publish"` for publishing `@adobe/gatsby-theme-aio` on npm.
+Use `GH_TOKEN=[YOUR_GH_TOKEN] lerna version --create-release github --conventional-commits --no-private -m "chore(release): publish"` for publishing the theme on npm.